Even Murderers Take Holidays and Other Mysteries

-Even Murderers Take Holidays and Other Mysteries is a collection of mystery stories by the British thriller writer Michael Gilbert, first published in 2007 by the British company Robert Hale and unpublished in the United States.
+Even Murderers Take Holidays and Other Mysteries is a collection of mystery stories by British thriller writer Michael Gilbert, first published in 2007 by the British company Robert Hale.
 It contains 25 previously uncollected stories, as well as an introduction by John Cooper and an appendix.
 The first twelve stories feature Inspector Petrella, one of the many recurring characters that Gilbert created throughout his long career of writing both novels and short stories.
 Its next story has Mr. Calder and Mr. Behrens, and there are four stories about Inspector Hazlerigg.
 Gilbert, who was appointed CBE in 1980, was a founder-member of the British Crime Writers' Association.
 The Mystery Writers of America named him a Grand Master in 1988 and in 1990 he was presented Bouchercon's Lifetime Achievement Award.
-The locales are mostly set in London and its environs.
-A number of the stories, such as "Somebody" and "Old Mr Martin", have an unexpected grimness about them.
-"Michael was an exceptionally fine storyteller, but he's hard to classify," said one of his American publishers after his death.
-"He's not a hard-boiled writer in the classic sense, but there is a hard edge to him, a feeling within his work that not all of society is rational, that virtue is not always rewarded."
+The stories are mostly set in London and its environs.